Join Here | Log In

 POTS symptoms are often made worse by heat stress.

-What happens to blood pressure when you stand up?
+What happens to blood pressure when standing up?

-When someone who does not have POTS gets out of bed and stands up, the body goes through a series of regulatory changes that alter heart rate.
+When someone who does not have POTS stands up, the body goes through a series of regulatory changes that alter heart rate.
 Because blood pressure and heart rate regulation are automatic, we aren’t even aware that they are taking place.

 Thus, when standing up, a slight increase in heart rate and BP is normal.